Paul Goldschmidt Player Props: Cardinals vs. Rockies

 Paul Goldschmidt At The Plate

-- Goldschmidt has an OPS of .818, fueled by an OBP of .362 to go with a slugging percentage of .455.
-All three of those stats rank first among St. Louis hitters this season.
+- Goldschmidt has an OPS of .817, fueled by an OBP of .363 and a team-best slugging percentage of .455 this season.

-- He ranks 34th in batting average, 26th in on base percentage, and 54th in slugging among the qualifying batters in baseball.
+- Among qualified hitters, he ranks 34th in batting average, while his on-base percentage ranks 26th and he is 54th in slugging.

-- In 13.2% of his games this year, he has hit a home run, and 3.8% of his trips to the dish.
+- In 13.1% of his games this season, he has hit a home run, and 3.8% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.